KNclusive/DataSenseAI/README.md

 ## Introduction

-The AI-Powered Dataset Analyzer is a web application that allows users to upload and analyze survey datasets using an AI-powered Retrieval-Augmented Generation (RAG) pipeline.
+The DataSenseAI is a web application that allows users to upload and analyze datasets using an AI-powered Agent pipeline.
 The application processes datasets in-memory during user sessions, ensuring privacy and efficiency.

 ## Features